 - For unknown plants, look out for the leaf-group pattern of poison oak.

-- If a pet is thought to have contacted poison oak, it must be thoroughly washed.
+- If a pet is thought to have contacted poison oak, wash it thoroughly.

 - Do not burn poison oak as the oil can be inhaled and cause internal damage.